CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 The level of security of an authority depends on full and correct implementation of security measures.
 In particular, in the critical phase of projects or under certain circumstances, it may happen that security measures are temporarily suspended.
 However, some people forget to reactivate them, resulting in too low a level of security.

-### 2 3 Ineffective or non-economic implementation of security measuresIf security measures are implemented without taking into account certain practical aspects, the measures may be ineffective.
+### 2 3 Ineffective or non-economic implementation of security measures
+If security measures are implemented without taking into account certain practical aspects, the measures may be ineffective.
 For example, it is meaningless to lock the entrance area with turnstiles if the staff can easily enter the building through an open side entrance.

 Likewise, individual measures can be taken that do not make economic sense.
 Thus, for the protection of information with a normal confidentiality, a cleanly implemented rights and role concept is more useful and economical than a certificate authority and the subsequent certificate-based encryption of the file server.